-Comprehensive plans guide how a community will manage future land use and its implications for a wide variety of functions including: transportation networks, parks and open space, natural resources, housing, economic development, and future infrastructure needs.
-One of the greatest values of a comprehensive planning process is that it provides a rare opportunity for a communitywide dialogue about the future.
+Comprehensive plans, also known as master plans or general plans, guide how a community will manage future land use and its implications for a wide variety of functions including: transportation networks, parks and open space, natural resources, housing, economic development, and future infrastructure needs.
+One of the greatest values of a comprehensive planning process is that it provides a rare opportunity for a communit-wide dialogue about the future.

 By state statute, every municipality or county in Colorado is required to create a comprehensive or master plan.
-In Colorado, the State's comprehensive planning requirements for municipalities and counties allow for, but do not require a water element.
-However, recent legislation now requires that if a comprehensive plan addresses water supply, it must also address water conservation.2 Integrating all water related goals into one plan or plan element ensures the complex interrelationships between water systems, human systems, and ecological processes are considered together.
-Comprehensive plans also offer an excellent educational opportunity in helping the community understand the:
+In Colorado, the State's comprehensive planning requirements for municipalities (CO Rev Stat § 31-20-206) and counties (CO Rev Stat § 30-28-106) allow for, but do not require a water element.
+However, House Bill 1095 now requires that if a comprehensive plan addresses water supply, then it must also address water conservation.2